-If you are serious about getting into the game of using credit card points for free travel, then applying for a Chase Ultimate Rewards card or two should be one of the first items on your to-do list.
+Want to turn your credit card points into free travel?
+Applying for a Chase Ultimate Rewards credit card should be one of the first items on your to-do list.

-The Chase Ultimate Rewards loyalty program is one of the most valuable and flexible credit card rewards programs in existence.
-Not only do you have a wide variety of options for redeeming rewards points, including cash back, gift cards and travel, but you can also easily transfer points to certain Chase cards and, from there, on to one of Chase’s airline or hotel partners at a high 1:1 rate.
+The Chase Ultimate Rewards loyalty program is one of the most valuable and flexible credit card rewards programs.
+Not only do you have several options for redeeming credit card rewards, including cash back, gift cards and travel, but you can also easily transfer points to certain Chase cards (and, from there, on to one of Chase’s airline or hotel partners at a 1:1 rate).

-The Chase Ultimate Rewards program can take you practically anywhere you want to travel, at a great value.
-Read on to learn more about the Ultimate Rewards program and how to earn and use points.
+The Chase Ultimate Rewards program can take you practically anywhere you want to travel, and at a great value.
+Here’s how to earn and use Ultimate Rewards points.

 How to earn Chase Ultimate Rewards

-Whether you’ve just received your first Chase Ultimate Rewards credit card or you’ve had your card for years, you can use your everyday spending to rack up Ultimate Rewards points and earn a free or nearly free getaway sooner.
-Here are six ways you can earn Chase Ultimate Rewards.
+Whether you just opened your first Chase Ultimate Rewards credit card account or have had your card for years, you can use your everyday spending to rack up Ultimate Rewards points and earn a discounted — or even free — getaway.
+Here are six ways you can earn Chase Ultimate Rewards points.